Rkirby17/GetServed/README.md

 * We can add tons of fun features!
 Lets hop on over to a great resource and see if there's anything cool we want to add!
 [Click me!
 Click me!](https://www.w3schools.com/html/default.asp)

 # Now that we have a little website, lets make it accessible from anywhere!
-To accomplish this we'll use a great little tool called ngrok.
+To accomplish this we'll use a great tool called ngrok.
 Typically to host a website, you would need to buy a domain name and setup your server on a cloud platform; I'll show you how to do that in a little bit.

 BUT if you don't want to pay for all that hosting and you're say, at a hackathon, you can use something like ngork instead.
 Ngrok connects your local server (the one that we say on localhost:3000) to the internet at large.

-* First unzip the ngrok file you downloaded before and save it at a convenient location
+* First unzip the ngrok file you downloaded before and save it at a convenient location like your Desktop
-* Start your server like we did above, with
+* Start your server like we did above in the GetServed directory, with
  ```
  node index.js
  ```